Schedule

 Post the requested work to this blog and email your instructor.

-Create a shared folder in Google and share it with me: mine would be Geog 291 Krygier (for Final)
+Create a shared folder in Google and share it with me: Jay Wobble’s would be Geog 291 Wobble (for Final)

 You will post the weekly work to this blog!
 Expect to see an email from OWU’s WordPress site.

-Software 1: This blog (WordPress): You will receive an email to get access to posting on the site.
-Due to security restrictions, you must post from a hardwired campus computer (like those in 207) or BishopNet (not BishopGuest) on the wireless.
+Software 1: The blog you are currently on (WordPress): You will receive an email to get access to posting on the site.
+Due to security restrictions, you must post from a hardwired campus computer (like those in 207) or BishopNet (not BishopGuest, not your phone hotspot).
 If you need access to BishopNet: While on campus go to https://wifi.owu.edu and register your device.
+Talk to me if you are still having problems.

 Software 2: ArcGIS Online.
 Watch for an email.